CLOSE Close

 Process

-Prior to any tree work (except emergencies), we will dispatch one of our ISA Certified Arborists to evaluate a set of lines and identify any necessary vegetation maintenance.
-The Arborist will then notify landowners via door hanger, mail, phone, or email of our intent to trim.
-If removal of the whole tree is deemed necessary, the Arborist will discuss this with the landowner and request a signed authorization form.
+Prior to tree work (except emergencies), we will dispatch an ISA Certified Arborist to evaluate lines and identify necessary vegetation maintenance.
+The PUD will then notify landowners (via door hanger, mail, phone, email or postcard) of our intent to trim.
+If removal of a tree is deemed necessary, the Arborist will discuss this with the landowner and request a signed authorization form.

 At that point, a tree-trimming crew will be scheduled.
 If it’s a large project, a crew may not be scheduled for several months.
 When tree crews are in your neighborhood, they’ll be working both in the road and from private property.
-The tree crews may ask for the work area to be cleared including cars, flower pots, yard ornaments, etc. Tree work may also require flagging a lane of traffic.
-We appreciate your patience during these activities.
+Tree crews may ask for the work area to be cleared including cars, flower pots, yard ornaments, etc. Tree work may also require flagging a lane of traffic.
+We appreciate your patience during these vital activities to ensure we can deliver reliable power.

 Questions?